EngageYourCause/TEGUtilities/README.md

 # TEG Utilities

 A collection of useful code.
+There's a prettier version of this documentation at [https://pbjteg.github.io/TEGUtilities/](https://pbjteg.github.io/TEGUtilities/).

 ## Requires